 The judge in charge of the Family Property List meets with an Industry committee to discuss case management and procedures in the List.
 Meetings take place at the discretion of the judge in charge of the List, usually annually.

-Legal practitioners seeking to liaise with the industry committee should contact the associate to Judge Kings for a list of representatives.
+Legal practitioners seeking to liaise with the industry committee should contact the associate to Judge Tran for a list of representatives.

 Any enquiries and feedback about the operation of the Family Property List should be directed to the judge's associate in charge of the list by sending an email to the judge's chambers email address.